NOC-OI/crab/flask/src/docs/compatible-data.md

 While it may seem abstract, each domain type has a specific function to allow definition of arbitrary orthagonal data:

 - Spatial dimensions might be the most obvious type.
 Each different spatial dimention represents a new spatial axis that a data point might refer to.

+- Angular dimensions are a consequence of many sensor types.
+These are useful where perspective is important or inherent to the sensor, such as in cameras or LIDAR scanners.

+- Magnitude dimensions are usually used as the value domain.
+A calibrated camera might output a specific value that could be expressed in lux for example.
+A microphone specifically, may use non-SI units for this, and dBSPL is explicitly allowed for this purpose.

 - Temporal dimensions are another common type, that is largely self explanatory.
 It generally only makes sense to have one such dimension, and many annotation suites will be unable to process any more than the first temporal dimension.